firebase/quickstart-unity/dynamic_links/testapp/readme.md

     - Optional: If you want to use a custom Dynamic Links domain, follow [these instructions](https://firebase.google.com/docs/dynamic-links/custom-domains) to set up the domain in Firebase console and in your project's Info.plist.
-  - Build for iOS
+  - Build for iOS.
     - Select the `File > Build Settings` menu option.
     - Select `iOS` in the `Platform` list.
-    - Click `Switch Platform` to select `iOS` as the target platform.
+    - Click `Switch Platform` to enable your selection as the target platform.
     - Wait for the spinner (compiling) icon to stop in the bottom right corner of the Unity status bar.
     - Click `Build and Run`.
-  - Configure the iOS project capabilities to send invites and receive links.
+  - Configure the Xcode project capabilities to send invites and receive links.
     - Enable the Keychain Sharing capability on iOS 10 or above (required by Google Sign-In to send invites).
       You can enable this capability on your project in Xcode 8 by going to